 Dental disease is probably the most common cause of bad breath in cats.
 Plaque and tartar buildup has a foul odor due to its bacteria content.
 The buildup can cause gingivitis and lead to gum disease, leading to tooth loss.

 Ulcers, growths, and wounds in the mouth can develop an unpleasant odor if left untreated.
 Bacteria in the mouth can make these worse.
 These lesions may be caused by stomatitis or some other problem.
-Not only are this very bad-smelling; they are usually also very uncomfortable for the cat.
+Not only are these very bad-smelling; they are usually also very uncomfortable for the cat.
+Mouth odor can also develop with severe kidney disease or unregulated diabetes.

 If the foul odor is coming from the area around the base of the tail, chances are it's a problem around the anus.
 Seek veterinary medical care if you suspect the following conditions below: